EHowardHill/Gnimble-Native-Android/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-https://www.gnu.org/licenses/
+The GPL license file is at "gpl-3.0.txt".
+You may also find this license at the link below: https://www.gnu.org/licenses/